nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/audit.md

 For instance, the above contribution will add `modelId`, `modelName`, `worklowInitiator`, `workflowVarriables` to the `extendedInfo` only for the `afterWorkflowStarted` event.

-When the extension point is contributed, the data are stored into the `audit.elasticsearch.indexName` index for the Elastcisearch back-end and into the `NXP_LOGS_EXTINFO` and `NXP_LOGS_MAPEXTINFOS` tables for the legacy SQL back-end.
+When the extension point is contributed, the data are stored into the `audit.elasticsearch.indexName` index for the Elastcisearch back-end, into the `NXP_LOGS_EXTINFO` and `NXP_LOGS_MAPEXTINFOS` tables for the legacy SQL back-end and into the `audit` collection in the `audit` database for the MongoDB back-end.

 [More details on the explorer.](http://explorer.nuxeo.org/nuxeo/site/distribution/current/viewExtensionPoint/org.nuxeo.ecm.platform.audit.service.NXAuditEventsService--extendedInfo)